wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    "${CONSUL_URL_WITH_PORT_VER}/snapshot
    </strong></pre>

-   There is no selective restore of data.
+   PROTIP: There is no selective restore of data.

 1. After each configuration change, make a backup copy of the file seed (version) file to establish quorum, at: